 Nissan already has a plant in the city of Cuernavaca located south of Mexico City.
 Nissan has yet to announce the details about the expansion of its manufacturing capacity in Mexico.

 Aguascalientes said that state governor Carlos Lozano de la Torre had discovered during a journey to Japan that the state was in the running for this plant.
 Aguascalientes said that this plant will add about 10,000 jobs for the medium-term.

 In the governor’s Oct.
-24 trip to Japan, the governor told Carlos Ghosn, CEO of Nissan and its French affiliate Renault SA, that his state is the best option for the plant.
+24, 2011, trip to Japan, the governor told Carlos Ghosn, Chief Executive Officer of Nissan and its French affiliate Renault SA, that his state is the best option for the plant.
 Lozano de la Torre said that Nissan will decide on Nov.
-18.
+18, 2011.

 There are five other Mexican states competing for the plant but the identity of the other states hasn’t been divulged.
 As the strong yen has been eroding profits on exports, Nissan and the other Japanese automakers were exploring methods to transfer the production of cars and parts outside Japan.